grow-services/developer-documentation/src/methods.md

 ## registerBirth

 This method is used in combination with `registerPregnancy` to register birth details of the pregnancy related to the requested `growchartid`.
-It is used to determine a customised birthweight centile, and keep track of antenataliugrdetection rates.
+It is used to determine a customised birthweight centile, and keep track of antenatal IUGR detection rates.

 ### Input: